 Depending upon your genre, attend conferences and conventions.
 As I mainly write science fiction, fantasy and horror, I have attended Horrorfind, the Science Fiction Research Association's Annual Convention, the World Fantasy Convention and the World Horror Convention as well as the more "literary"-minded AWP conference.
 These are just a few.
 Nationwide there are hundreds of conventions held every year.

 Query magazine and journal editors about reviewing your book and/or running an interview with you.

 Join reading groups in person and online using Yahoo or Goodreads.

 Make business cards for yourself-as-author and hand them out.
 Make postcards for your books and send them out.
 I have made both types of cards using the website Zazzle.
-You can see them at my store.

 Publish stories in online and print journals.
 The more you publish, the more your work will be read, and the more people will know about you.

 Over the years, I have used these techniques to varying degrees.
 If you want to endure as a fiction writer, and especially a novelist, you must think about writing not only as a mode of expression and artistic representation, but as a business.